jyuenger/Tierwriter/README.md

 Ever want a keyboard that's actually tiered, like an old-school typewriter, so that each row sits slightly above the row in front of it?
 Not being able to find anything like this, I set out to design my own.
 Despite the complexity of the build, this is a very basic, no-frills board.
 No LEDs, no layers, no fuss.
 (Though you're welcome to modify it to include all of these things.)

 The design principles were to keep it close-ish to a vintage typewriter in terms of the layout, and to accommodate (but not require) vintage parts.
-So it's a 60% layout with a minimal bottom row, big spacebar, and small mods squished out to the edges of the board.
-It can use Alps switches (with the provided Alps/MX combo plates), and fit a spacebar up to 8u long.
+So it's a 60% layout with a minimalist bottom row, big spacebar, and small mods squished out to the edges of the board.
+It can use vintage Alps switches (with the provided Alps/MX combo plates), and fit a spacebar up to 8u long.

 I'm normally a UK ISO user.
-While the Enter key here can't span two rows, there are extra alpha keys for hash, at, negation, and non-US backslash, as well as an ISO left Shift.
-For other langauges, the Caps Lock key can be remapped as another alpha.
+While the Enter key here can't span two rows, there are alpha keys for hash, at, grave/negation, and non-US backslash, as well as an ISO left Shift.
+For other langauges that use ISO layout, the Caps Lock key can be remapped as an additional alpha.

 Finally, there are arrows.
 I can't live without dedicated arrow keys.